Of the many sales metrics that businesses track, none is scrutinized more closely than the prized win rate.

 Companies use win rate to determine which time periods, sales reps, and win/loss reasons produce the strongest likelihood that a prospect will become a customer for the business.

-How to Calculate Your Sales Win Rate
+How to Calculate Win Rate

-In the simplest terms, sales win rate is calculated by dividing closed-won deals by all deal-stage prospects that either did or did not become customers.
+The sales win rate is calculated by dividing closed-won deals by all deal-stage prospects that either did or did not become customers.
 We recommend using a Sales Win Rate Calculator to help you determine and track your win rate for accuracy and consistency.

 To fully understand your win rate – and ultimately make improvements to it – there are a few best practices to follow.